 Routine is not perfect.
 There are a few things you need to consider before making the switch.

-First, there’s a learning curve.
-The console and keyboard shortcuts are fantastic once you master them, but initially you might feel a bit lost.
+First, there is a learning curve.
+The console and keyboard shortcuts are fantastic once you master them, but at first you might feel a bit lost.
 The interface doesn’t always explain well how things work, so you need to invest some time to discover everything.

 The calendar view can feel cluttered.
-Tasks appear in different places and it’s not always clear where you need to look for something specifically.
-If you’re used to a clean, visual planning tool, this might take some getting used to.
+Tasks appear in different places and it’s not always clear where to look for something.
+If you’re used to a clean, visual planning tool, this may take some getting used to.

 The tasks section is functional but basic.
-You miss advanced display options like kanban boards or different filters that you do have in dedicated task managers.
+You’re missing advanced view options like kanban boards or different filters that you do have in dedicated task managers.
 For simple to-do lists it’s fine, but power users of tools like Todoist or Things might miss some features.

 Routine is still in active development.
-This means regular updates are coming, but also that some functions aren’t fully developed yet.
+This means updates come regularly, but also that some features are not fully developed yet.
 You’ll notice some rough edges here and there.

 Finally, the tool is really built for keyboard-first use.
-If you prefer working with your mouse and like drag-and-drop interfaces, you probably won’t feel completely at home in Routine.
+If you prefer to work with your mouse and like drag-and-drop interfaces, you probably won’t feel completely at home in Routine.

 Routine reviews

-I’ve looked at and read a number of Routine reviews and there are some I’d like to share with you.
+I’ve looked at and read a number of Routine reviews and there are a few I’d like to share with you.

 1. ToolFinder

 ToolFinder takes you on an extensive tour through Routine, a daily planner that wants to combine your calendar, tasks and notes in one place.
-The reviewer is clearly impressed with certain features, but also sees room for improvement.
-Routine is still in an early stage with a free version and a Believer plan of $1 per month that gives access to advanced functions.
+The reviewer is clearly impressed by certain features, but also sees room for improvement.
+Routine is still in an early stage with a free version and a Believer plan of $ 10 per month that gives access to advanced features.

-The reviewer particularly emphasizes the console function as a real game changer for quickly capturing tasks, events and notes.
+The reviewer especially emphasizes the console feature as a real game changer for quickly capturing tasks, events and notes.
 You can easily sync items from your Google Calendar and organize everything in a clear system.
 The ability to integrate with Notion is also positively received.
-However, according to the reviewer, the calendar view feels somewhat cluttered, with tasks appearing scattered across different places.
-The tasks section is functional but would benefit from more display options.
+However, according to the reviewer, the calendar view feels a bit cluttered, with tasks appearing scattered across different places.
+The tasks section is functional but would benefit from more view options.

 Pros